Art & Design

 Unlike many typical museums that surround their contents with high solid walls, OPAM is constructed to allow what's happening inside and what is displayed to always be in public view.
 Ban's use of large glass windows, bamboo and light-colored walls and ceilings brightens and opens up its interior.

 The entire southern street-side facade of the atrium, for example, has bi-folding glass doors that can be opened to create a semi-outdoor public space, allowing visitors to enter freely.
-This public space originated the covered outdoor space bordering the perimeter of traditional Japanese houses called the engawa.
+This public space originated from the covered outdoor space bordering the perimeter of traditional Japanese houses called the engawa.

 Dive deep into the OPAM's fascinating collection